volundr-/imabotlol/readme.md

 instructions
 -
 * Press a to start the bot.
-* Press t to view debug shit.
+* Press d to view debug shit.
+* Press t to switch mode to teams.
+* Press c to turn on enemy coloration.